mblitherland/litretro/README.md

     - f: if the retro is complete be bounced to retro summary
         - 1: They cannot be added as a participant either as a guest or registered user
     - g: when the disable_guests configuration is set to "true" the guest controller is disabled
-- 18: The broadcast_update_to for card is overloaded for both discussion and vote components.
-This can be problematic and there has to be an idiomatic way to address this
-    - Narrator voice: Turns out there was an easy and idiomatic way to do this.
 - 19: Make the retro setup page a little more managable, maybe through tabs
 - 21: Make the guest link something that can be turned off
 - 22: Errors are not handled consistently or well anywhere in the app